potatinator/Poggle2DLevelEditor/README.md

 esc: quit
 left click: place peg at cursor right click: remove peg at cursor
-q: save level
+q: save level(saves to save folder)
-e: load level from file(will prompt for filename in console) shift+c: clear level
+e: load level from file(will prompt for filename in console, excluding ./save/) shift+c: clear level
 ## build and run
 to build and run the program, run<br/>